rstriekwold/trainingmaterial26sept/07__exercise-using-variables/README.md

 2. Create a folder in the root named **07__exercise-using-variables**

-3. In this foler, create file variable-files.robot and copy the contents from here [variables-section.robot](variables-section.robot)
+3. In this folder, create file variable-files.robot and copy the contents from here [variables-section.robot](variables-section.robot)

 4. Click **Live Test** button displayed just above the test case name **Variables Section**